seb1k/intune-macos-template/README.md

-# Validate macOS policies with Microsoft Intune
+# Intune macOS Password Policy Template

-This repository contains a template designed to validate macOS security and compliance policies using **Microsoft Intune**.
+A ready-to-use Apple configuration profile (`.mobileconfig`) to deploy a password policy on macOS devices managed by Microsoft Intune.

+This profile is intended to help administrators meet common security recommendations such as Microsoft Secure Score, CIS benchmarks, and internal security policies.

 ## Validated policies